RenoCardano/ropstenTest/README.md

-# Welcome to my Dapp Voting projetc
+# Welcome to my Dapp Voting project

 This website allows to register voters, to manage workflow status, to make submit proposals.
 Subsequently, registered voters can vote for any proposal once.
-The votes ccan be tallied and the result is shown immediately in a efficient way powered by the blockchain Eth.
+The votes ccan be tallied and the result is shown immediately in a efficient way powered by the blockchain.
 Here a short presentation: https://www.loom.com/share/97a5870ca59040d788c2f7df4803911e It is also accessible for testing purpose at this address: https://renocardano.github.io/ropstenTest/